nicholasgcotton/Inventory-and-Page-Count-CSV/README.md

 # Inventory and Page Count
-A batch file to create PDFinfo.exe and use that file to create an inventory of files, and to add a page count for all .PDF files.
+A batch file embedded with [PDFInfo.exe](https://www.xpdfreader.com/) and with a PowerShell script that creates a CSV file inventory and calls PDFInfo to supply a page count for all PDF documents in the folder.
+Also with a -Recursive version that will create an inventory for the folder and all subfolders.

-Files are named with 00 so it will sort to the top of the folder in Windows Explorer.

-Results are in "00-Inventory-and-Page-Count.csv" in the target directory.
+Results are in "00-Inventory-and-Page-Count.csv" or 00-Inventory-and-Page-Count-Recursive.csv" in the target directory.

 |Attachment|Pages |Combined|
 |---|---|----------------|